weaviate/weaviate-io/developers/weaviate/current/configuration/authentication.md

 ### How to use

-Simply omit any authentication headers or parameters from your REST request to Weaviate.
+Send REST requests to Weaviate without any additional authentication headers or parameters.

 ## OpenID Connect (OIDC)

 With [OpenID Connect](https://openid.net/connect/) (based on OAuth2), an external identity provider and token issuer ('token issuer' hereafter) is responsible for managing users.

-Weaviate's part when receiving a token (JSON Web Token or JWT) is to verify that it was indeed signed by the configured token issuer.
-If the signature is correct, all content of the token is trusted.
-The user is then authenticated as the subject mentioned in the token.
+When Weaviate receives a token (JSON Web Token or JWT), it verifies that it was indeed signed by the configured token issuer.
+If the signature is correct, all contents of the token are trusted, which authenticates the user based on the information in the token.

 ### Requirements &amp; Defaults